 A frame starts with the start bit followed by the least significant data bit.
 Then the next data bits, up to a total of nine, are succeeding, ending with the most significant bit.
 If enabled, the parity bit is inserted after the data bits, before the stop bits.
 When a complete frame is transmitted, it can be directly followed by a new frame, or the communication line can be set to an idle (high) state.
-Figure 20-4 illustrates the possible combinations of the frame formats.
+Figure 21-4 on page 183 illustrates the possible combinations of the frame formats.
 Bits inside brackets are optional.

-Figure 20-4.
+Figure 21-4.
 Frame Formats

-St Start bit, always low. (n) Data bits (0 to 8).
+- St Start bit, always low.

+- (n) Data bits (0 to 8).

-P Parity bit.
+- P Parity bit.
 Can be odd or even.

-Sp Stop bit, always high.
+- Sp Stop bit, always high.

-No transfers on the communication line (RxDn or TxDn).
+IDLE No transfers on the communication line (RxDn or TxDn).
 An IDLE line must be high.